 You’ve spoken up about your genital issues.
 You’ve seen a dermatologist and have been diagnosed with psoriasis.
 Now it’s time to start treatment.

 In mild-to-moderate cases, a typical treatment recommendation is a topical steroid used for up to a month.
-According to the Journal of Drugs in Dermatology study, if issues continue after the initial month of treatment, doctors may explore other options, including non-steroid-based topicals, emollients, tar-based products and antimicrobial therapy.
+According to the Journal of Drugs in Dermatology study, if issues continue after the initial month of treatment, doctors may explore other options, including non-steroid-based topicals, emollients, tar-based products and antimicrobial therapy, and, in some cases, systemic therapy.

 And for severe cases when other treatments are not working, systemics and biologics are options.